City-Bureau/field-guide/site/content/on-assignment/web-research.md

 Cities across the country have been making their budgets more transparent by creating online data portals and posting spending data online.
 In the best case scenario, budget information is clearly marked on official city and county hubs.
 In the unlikely case that your local municipality does not make budgetary information publicly available, you may file a Freedom of Information Act request (see more info in [Freedom of Information Act Requests](/going-public/foia/)).

-## Checklist
+## Tips

-- [ ] Find your municipality’s official website
+* Find your municipality’s official website
-- [ ] Use quote marks (“ “) to locate a specific phrase verbatim (i.e. “Mark Murray” voting history)
+* Use quote marks (“ “) to locate a specific phrase verbatim (i.e. “Mark Murray” voting history)
-- [ ] Use the minus sign (-) to remove results from your search (i.e. “Chicago crime -violence”)
+* Use the minus sign (-) to remove results from your search (i.e. “Chicago crime -violence”)
-- [ ] Use CTRL +F to find a specific word or phrase on a webpage
+* Use CTRL +F to find a specific word or phrase on a webpage
-- [ ] Use “wildcard search” characters like asterisks (\*) and question marks (?) to widen your searches (i.e. search results for “educat*” will include educate, educated, education, educational or educator)
+* Use “wildcard search” characters like asterisks (\*) and question marks (?) to widen your searches (i.e. search results for “educat\*” will include educate, educated, education, educational or educator)
-- [ ] Use multiple search engines
+* Use multiple search engines
-- [ ] Review quality news content related to your topic (quality news outlets will have a track record of excellence, and a quality story will often feature a byline, links to source materials, multiple sources and good spelling/grammar)
+* Review quality news content related to your topic (quality news outlets will have a track record of excellence, and a quality story will often feature a byline, links to source materials, multiple sources and good spelling/grammar)
-- [ ] Taking notes?
+* Taking notes?
 Copy/paste or hyperlink relevant webpages for reference